trychlos/pwix-app-edit/README.md

 When an application manages inline editable documents, following features are managed:

-- an switch button is available and let the user edit the document; this button may be hidden or disabled, on, or off
+- a switch button is available and let the user edit the document; this button may be hidden or disabled, on or off

 - a Blaze component is available and let the user visually edit the document